 Afford the college of their choice

-Since 1976, the cost of college has risen at two to three times the rate of inflation and faster than increases in income for most families.
-For the 2014– 15 academic year, The College Board® reported that the rise of college tuition for private colleges has increased by 3.7% while public universities have increased tuition by 2.9%.
-The ten-year historical rate of increase is approximately 5%, which is substantially higher than the general rate of inflation.¹
+Since 1976, college costs have escalated at two to three times the rate of inflation – faster than income increases for most families.
+In the 2016-2017 academic year alone, tuition for private colleges increased by 3.6% while tuition for public universities jumped 2.4%.¹ The ten-year historical rate of increase is approximately 5.0%, which is substantially higher than the general rate of inflation.

 |Projected tuition and fees